 Now it’s been about eight and a half years since I’ve been handling Terra Greens and Green Station and I have grown to be extremely passionate about agriculture and food, in general.
 I really love working with farmers and building the supply chain and the market.
 It’s been a very fulfilling journey in the last eight years.

 And that’s how I got in, I didn’t plan this.

 Could you tell us about Terragreens Organic?

 Terragreens started in 2013 as a supply chain company and initially tied up with a few farmers.
-We procured material from them, packed in our facility, and then we started distributing.
+We procured material from them, packed it in our facility, and then we started distributing it.

 We started off as a small home delivery service in Hyderabad.
 We were a little bit ahead of time for home delivery because at that time home delivery wasn’t a thing.
 The Big Baskets of the world didn’t exist.
 So, we caught into retail, because it wasn’t really working out for us.

 From there, there’s been no looking back because we built Terragreens to be a retail brand.
 Today, we work with about 12,000 farmers across five states and we source from them, they package at our facility here in Hyderabad, and then we distribute across channels of the trade like modern trade, general trade, traditional trade, and organic trade.

 Our major market footholds are Hyderabad, Bangalore, and Chennai.
 We also work a lot on the backend.
 We support other larger companies, both in India and abroad, to build their supply chain.
 We have a B2B wing and we have our own organic thing.

 We also do Himalayan Pink Rock Salt in a very big way.
 We are one of the largest packers of Himalayan pink rock salt in the whole of South India.

 How do you go about the logistics and ensure that the processes are followed as needed?